 To minimise the use of expensive commercial primary standard (IAPSOSW), a secondary standard (SSW) is used.
 This is just clean seawater (preferably collected off the continental shelf to ensure maximum clarity).
-This is run directly after the SSW and every 20 samples thereafter.
+This samples are run similarly to a regular salinity sample as described in the Sample Measurement section.
+The SSW value is acquired directly after the IAPSOSW salinity confirmation, every 20 samples thereafter and as the last sample measured in a given session preferably at samples position #2, 23, 44, 65, 86, 107,128.etc on the salinity log sheets for the automated excel drift analysis.
 A quick reference guide to this procedure listing just the necessary keystrokes can be found in Appendix 2.
 A drift calculation is then applied to the sample readings assuming linear drift between the two substandard readings (see Appendix 3).